opencanarias/taple-sdk-android/examples/basic_example/README.md

 ## Mobile Demo

 First, we need the `TapleSDK` *.aar* to our mobile project.
 We can achieve this by downloading it from the releases or building it ourselves, as shown in the main `README.md` of the project.
 Once we have this, we should put it inside the `libs` folder.
-It's important that if we use the debug version, we change the declararion in the `build.gradle.kts` file at the line 59 to match the release name of the *.aar*.
+Depending on whether you compile the library or download it, you may need to adjust its name in the `build.gradle.kts` file.

 We need to configure the app for the current *Bootstrap Node* and Governance configuration.
 To do this, we will modify the `Config.kt` that is in this project.